-The APM blog aims to trigger discussions within the APM community.
-It does this by inviting bloggers to discuss topics of interest to the project management profession.
+The APM blog aims to encourage discussions within the project community.
+We do this by sharing blogs on various topics of interest to the project management profession.

-Posts should be relevant to the project management community.
+- be relevant to the project management community

-Posts should be logical and have a coherent argument.
+- be logical and have a coherent argument

 Creating blog posts